ericbutz/developer-portal/app/resources/personal-verified-customer/handling-verification-statuses-personal.md

 ### Uploading a document

 To upload a color photo of the document, you’ll initiate a multipart form-data POST request from your backend server to `https://api.dwolla.com/customers/{id}/documents`.
-The file must be either a .jpg, .jpeg, .png, .tif, or .pdf.
+The file must be either a .jpg, .jpeg, .png, or .pdf.
 Files must be no larger than 10MB in size.

 ```raw
 curl -X POST